 Etiquette and local norms

-- Relaxed does not mean structure-free.
+- Relaxed does not mean disorganized.

-- A little flexibility improves Madrid quickly.
+- A little flexibility usually improves Madrid immediately.

 Blunt advice

-- Madrid deserves more than stopover status.
+- Madrid deserves destination status, not stopover status.